Inspection Reports for

 Visit Reason

-The visit was an unannounced complaint investigation triggered by allegations received on 10/16/2020 regarding staff response times and an illegal eviction at the facility.
+The visit was an unannounced complaint investigation conducted in response to allegations received on 10/16/2020 regarding staff not responding timely to assist a resident and an illegal eviction.

 Findings

-The investigation found no corroborating evidence to support the allegations of illegal eviction or untimely staff response to resident care needs.
-Interviews with staff, residents, and outside sources indicated the resident was never evicted and care needs were addressed timely.
+The investigation found no corroborating evidence to support the allegations.
+Interviews with staff, residents, and outside sources revealed that the resident was never evicted and that care needs were addressed in a timely manner.
+The allegations were determined to be unsubstantiated.

 Report Facts